mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

          return desc
     ```

+    This was also, I believe, accepted into PyTorch.

 -   A standard way for developers to write backend-agnostic array code.
     Currently my favorite approach is to use Numpy functions as a lingua
-    franca, and allow the frameworks to hijack those functions and interpret
+    franca, and to allow the frameworks to hijack those functions and interpret
     them as they will.

     This was proposed and accepted within Numpy itself in